 In a nutshell, keyword research for international markets is NOT:

-- Language dependent only – there are 2 other dimensions to take into consideration;
+- Language dependent only – there are two other dimensions to take into consideration.

 And, as always, never assume anything when researching keywords: explore, discover and be successful!

 - French search engines and what to consider when optimising for them - March 7, 2018